ramseyjiang/go_mid_to_senior/patterns/behavioral/cor/readme.md

-The Chain of Responsibility pattern is a behavioral design pattern that provides a way to process a sequence of requests, where each request is passed through a chain of objects until it is handled by one of them.
-The objects in the chain do not know each other, but instead, they communicate through a common interface.
+The Chain of Responsibility pattern is a design pattern that allows multiple objects to handle a request, with each object having the opportunity to either handle the request or pass it along to the next object in the chain.
+The objects in the chain are not aware of each other, but instead communicate through a common interface, allowing new objects to be added or removed from the chain easily.

 Objectives

 1. To decouple the sender of a request from its receiver.
 2. To allow for the dynamic modification of the chain of objects that handle requests.
-3. To promote the single responsibility principle by allowing objects to handle only the requests they are responsible for.
+3. To allow multiple objects to handle a request, with each object having the opportunity to either handle the request or pass it along to the next object in the chain.

 Pros